- Call us today on:

 An employer may be wrongly identifying a pool if he treats employees working at different sites or on different shifts as separate groups for the purpose of redundancy selection.

 If the pool for selection is correctly identified, the next thing to consider is whether the selection criteria itself was objective and fairly applied.
 Subject to an employer having reasonable reasons for deciding on the selection criteria, an Employment Tribunal would be unlikely to class as unfair.
-Examples of selection criteria can be skill and knowledge, attendance and disciplinary records, versatility, adaptability.
+Examples of selection criteria can be skill and knowledge, attendance and disciplinary records, versatility, adaptability, however, what is often in dispute are the 'scores' given to an individual employee within the section process.

 Employers are required to consult with employees who are at risk of redundancy and to consider suitable alternative employment, before making a decision as to who to select for redundancy.

-If you have been through a redundancy situation and feel that your employer has failed to follow a fair process, please contact Pearson Solicitors Employment team today.
+If you have been through a redundancy situation and feel that your employer has failed to follow a fair process or you have been unfairly selected redundancy for please contact Susan or Victoria within the Employment team today.